 Also, your workflow software must be hosted in a secure environment that is certified to comply with the strictest security controls like ISO 27001 and SoC 2 Type 2.

 Only after testing can you recognize the issues and loopholes with any process or workflow.
 And what else could be better if you could design workflows and test all the workflow steps with the configured roles?
-Testing the created workflows will help you ensure a smooth rollout and reduce the number of user complaints on the quality of the workflow automation.
+Testing the created workflows will help you ensure a smooth rollout and reduce the number of user complaints about the quality of the workflow automation.

 Given that no company relies on only one application or software, it becomes imperative to use a solution that offers simple integrations with other applications and platforms.
 A workflow cannot happen independently of different business processes.
 Hence, it is a must-have feature to integrate with other apps.
 For example,